To vote by mail, apply to have an absentee ballot mailed to you. You do not need to be registered to apply.

 For your ballot to count, remember this important information:

-Return the application below to your county election office by mail, fax or email.
+Return your completed absentee application to your county election office by mail, fax or email.

 You can track the status of your ballot and confirm that it was received and counted.

 In special situations, you may ask an agent to pick up and return an absentee ballot for you.
 This is called ‘agent delivery.’
-Read more
+Learn more about agent delivery.

 Will my absentee ballot count?